tylim88/Firelord/README.md

 Use array on primitive data types, or timestamp and geo point(objects that have consistent structure).

-Theoretically speaking, it is possible to create a flat structure for all kinds of data types, but this is harder to be done in firestore because your data model affects the pricing, firestore incentives you to put more data in the same document, hence you see all kind of array of objects types.
+Theoretically speaking, it is possible to create a flat structure for all kinds of data types, but this is harder to be done in Firestore because your data model affects the pricing, Firestore incentives you to put more data in the same document, hence you see all kind of array of objects types.

 Anyway, do not resort to array of objects types easily, create a new collection instead.
 Always keep your data type straightforward if possible.